Dispersal density estimation across scales: Introduction

 with (conditional) intensity measure

 where the \emph{dispersal density } is $f_{\sigma}=\sigma^{-1}f(\cdot/\sigma)$ as in \eqref{eq: def informal dispersal} with \emph{dispersal scale} parameter $\sigma >0$.
 The parameter $\mu>0$ represents the average number of an offspring given one parent.
 Hence, $f_\sigma$ describes the distribution of the random variable $Y_{j}-X_{i_j}$ (when the child $j$ has parent $i_j$).
 The distance between the traits of the children and the trait of their parent is of order $\sigma$.
-The expected size of the offspring population ({\it i.e.} the average size of $\mathcal Y$) is thus $n \lambda\mu$.
+The expected size of the offspring population ({\it i.e.} the average size of $\mathcal Y$) is $n \lambda\mu$.
 In Figure \ref{fig: simu} we simulate a realisation of the $(M,N)$ process, for different values of $\sigma = \sigma_n$ depending on $n$.\\

 Keeping up with Section \ref{sec: motivation}, we study a statistical experiment of the form \eqref{eq: ref scale exp}, generated by the observation of $(\mathcal X,\mathcal Y)$ or equivalently $(M,N)$, with information $n$ and scale $\sigma$.
-The unknown parameter is $f$ and, for simplicity, $\lambda, \mu$ are assumed to be known.
-Our aim is to reconstruct $f$ asymptotically in a minimax sense as $n \rightarrow \infty$, for all scaling regimes $\sigma=\sigma_{n}$.
+The unknown parameter is $f$ and $\lambda, \mu$ are considered as nuisance parameters (assumed to be known for the moment).
+Our aim is to reconstruct $f$ asymptotically in a minimax sense as $n \rightarrow \infty$, simultaneously for all scaling regimes $\sigma=\sigma_{n}$.